Mental Hygiene -- and Lack of It

 A Goal-Striving Mechanism

-Just like an excessive use of deodorant can't be a replacement for washing ourselves, all those chemical crutches like coffee, smokes, alcohol, sweets, over-eating, drugs, and other forms of psycho-active routines can't replace a genuinely good mood, happiness, and well organized mind, also meaning - clean and tidy mind.
+Staying with metaphors for another moment, just like an excessive use of deodorant can't be a replacement for washing ourselves, all those chemical crutches like coffee, smokes, alcohol, sweets, over-eating, drugs, and other forms of sugar-coating routines can't replace a genuinely good mood, happiness, and well organized mind, also meaning---clean and tidy mind.

-So, our daily mental preoccupations, or those most prevalent aspects of them are taken as our intentions.
+So, our daily mental preoccupations, or those most prevalent aspects of them are taken as our "intentions" in that goal-striving mechanism.
 What are our intentions each day, in the light of all those negative thoughts, and feelings, and attitudes, which according to experts amount to a good 80 percent of our daily mental activity?

 What Do We REALLY Want?